• Skip to main content

 Coolest Siem Reap Neighbourhood – Where to Stay, Eat, Drink and Shop in Wat Bo Village

-When I first published this guide to Wat Bo Village and declared Wat Bo “hip” in my little Siem Reap piece in TIME magazine’s World’s Greatest Places 2021 and in A New Dawn for Angkor published in DestinAsian magazine in 2021, I had no idea Wat Bo Village would end up getting so much attention and so many visitors would be strolling our lively streets.
-Wat Bo Village is our address too.
+When I published this guide to Wat Bo Village in 2020 and declared Wat Bo ‘hip’ in my little Siem Reap piece in TIME’s World’s Greatest Places 2021 and my DestinAsian story, A New Dawn for Angkor, I could never have predicted that Wat Bo Village would land at #3 on Time Out’s guide to the world’s coolest neighbourhoods in 2022 and travellers would be strolling our streets looking for all the cool spots.
+Because Wat Bo Village is our address too.

 So let’s get this straight so your expectations aren’t too high: it’s true that Wat Bo Village is a little pocket of cool in lovely Siem Reap and a fantastic base for your Siem Reap stay.
 But it’s a launching pad for something far cooler: Angkor Wat and Angkor Archaeological Park.
 Wat Bo Village is not the third coolest neighbourhood in the world, Wat Bo Village is not even the coolest neighbourhood in Asia.

-And aside from living here, we’ve been writing about local travel and local neighbourhoods around the world, as well as local food, local people, and the whole idea of living like locals since January 2010 when we launched Grantourismo to advocate slow, local and experiential travel, and inspire you all to travel more slowly, more locally and more experientially.
-Siem Reap is the perfect place to do that.
+Aside from living here, we’ve been writing about local travel and local neighbourhoods around the world, as well as local food, local people, and the whole idea of living like locals since January 2010 when we launched Grantourismo to advocate slow, local and experiential travel, and inspire you all to travel more slowly, more locally and more experientially.
+Siem Reap is the perfect place to do all of that.
 And Wat Bo Village is pretty cool.

 Coolest Siem Reap Neighbourhood – Where to Stay, Shop, Eat and Drink in Wat Bo Village